vivekVells/InformationScheduledDeliverer/README.md

 Information Deliverer is an app to schedule the desired content information to be delivered by delivery medium like Email, Text, Fax, etc.

 ### Note
-- This project is little special to me as I solely completed this project solving a real time issue by utilizing best SDLC practices starting from understanding customer needs, design, build, test, deploy and maintain.
+- This project is one among the specials to me as I solely completed this project solving a real time issue by utilizing best SDLC practices starting from understanding customer needs, design, build, test, deploy and maintain.

 ## Objective
 - To schedule mail automatically and deliver the contents via email or test or any such medium